María Corina Machado: Disqualification and Opposition Primaries in Venezuela

 Michael Gutierrez.
 EFE – Archive EL TIEMPO

 And although in practice Machado’s inability does not prevent him from participating in the primaries, what does make it difficult is an eventual registration of his presidential candidacy before the National Electoral Council (CNE) in the event that he wins the October contest.
-In other words, the opposition leader could not be a presidential candidate by 2024.
+In other words, the opposition leader might not be a presidential candidate by 2024.

 (Keep reading: María Corina Machado: the opposition leader calls on Venezuelans in Colombia)